Canon 5D vs Fujifilm X-T2

 It is notable that the X-T2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

-Both the 5D and the X-T2 have been discontinued, but can regularly be found used on eBay.
+Both the 5D and the X-T2 have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 5D and X-T2 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D or the Fujifilm X-T2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 5D: